 Name: 0.5, dtype: float64

-interp_series does the same with Series input and returns an array:
+interp_series does the same with a Series as input:

 trimes.interp_series(df["b"], [0.5, 0.7])